Safer Schools Newsletter

 Social skills and social communication

 Financial subsidies, free school meals, Pupil Premium support

 Young Carers support

 Operation Encompass – support for children who have witnessed domestic violence

 All Teachers, Teaching Assistants, Middays & Office staff are trained in First Aid

 Paediatric First Aid Trained Staff: Mrs Ali (Nursery), Mrs Bain and Mrs Keskin

-Diabetes Trained Staff: Mr Harris, Mr Robertson, Mrs Bain and Mrs Oyak
+Diabetes Trained Staff: Mr Harris, Mrs Bain and Mrs Oyak

 Health care plans